thebernardlim/thebernardlim.github.io/_posts/2020-08-26-25daysserverless2019-challenge-5.md

 7. With the above, we can come up with a simple **Azure Function** where Santa can call which:
    - Calls https://aka.ms/holiday-wishes to get list of sentences
    - For each sentence:
-     - Call Language Detection API - To detect language
+      1. Call Language Detection API - To detect language
-     - Call Sentiment API - Where Parameters are the language detected + sentence
+      2. Call Sentiment API - Where Parameters are the language detected + sentence
-     - Retrieve the 'Sentiment' value from Sentiment API response
+      3. Retrieve the 'Sentiment' value from Sentiment API response
-     - Store the value in a simple Dictionary where each key belongs to each child, where value is a Integer score.
+      4. Store the value in a simple Dictionary where each key belongs to each child, where value is a Integer score.
-     - Do a simple calculation logic, where if Positive sentiment - Add 1, Negative sentiment - Minus 1, Neutral - Do Nothing
+      5. Do a simple calculation logic, where if:
+         1. Positive sentiment - Add 1
+         2. Negative sentiment - Minus 1
+         3. Neutral - Do Nothing
+      6. Generate and return response

+8. Also to note, there were a couple of hiccups I faced along the way:
+   1. There are 2 versions of Text Analytics at time of writing: v2.1 and v3.0.
+I used v3.0 which seemed easier to implement.
+   2. However v3.0 has some limitations such as no support of Swedish language which was one of the languages present in the provided sentences.

-Though this was a fun project to explore world of Azure AI Services with!
+Thought this was a fun project to explore world of Azure AI Services with.
+Do try it out!\
+Also realized I missed out on doing Day 4.
+Will do Day 4 next.